 Travel like the locals do!
 Shared-ride minivans called “daladalas” run along the main road in front of the airport.
 Make sure the one you hire is heading to your destination before you hop in!

 Fixed-rate taxis are available outside the airport, in the ground transportation area, and can be identified by their green ribbons and TAA logo.
 Cheaper rates are available from taxis out on the main road in front of the airport, but for safety reasons, it is best not to attempt this at night.
-To see the rates visit the airport website.

 Last updated: 2019-02-28